Tableau Dashboard Tips – Top 10

 I am a big fan of formatting, I think it gives your dashboard a more polished look.
 I usually change the background color of the dashboard and worksheet titles, add a border to the titles, and maybe change the color/font of the text.
 The colors you choose should be dependent on the company’s color scheme.

-Formatting tool tips is another tip that can make your dashboard more user friendly and give it some wow points.
+Formatting tooltips is another tip that can make your dashboard more user-friendly and give it some wow points.
 You can format the tooltip in many ways and add extra fields that are not in the visualization.
 Think of the tooltip as a supporting analysis for your Viz.
+Also try the viz in tooltip feature which you can make some really cool things with, here is a blog all about it.

 Actions are very powerful and a must on almost every dashboard.
 This is to me the best feature in Tableau, it gives you the ability to make a Viz into a filter and add interactivity.
 It’s really simple to set up so there shouldn’t be any reason why your dashboard does not have any filter actions.
 This Tableau dashboard tip is needed to really increase your interactivity with your dashboard or else it’s just a regular report.
 It also helps with performance which is why I wrote the Use Filter Actions over Quick Filters blog.